jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_tommy_t.md

   </p>

   <p>
     In the end, the movie is really about forgiveness and redemption.
-And it gives one pause &mdash; a pause to reflect on our own lives and our own perceived failed dreams.
+And it gives one pause&mdash;a pause to reflect on our own lives and our own perceived failed dreams.
 To realize that time heals all wounds.
-And most importantly, to appreciate our own Field of Dreams &mdash; wherever that may be.
+And most importantly, to appreciate our own Field of Dreams&mdash;wherever that may be.
   </p>

   <p>